 As crypto continues to gain popularity, users who are more concerned about securing their account than anonymity will become more and more important as a target group.
 A 2019 Experian report found that 70% of consumers are willing to share more data online if there is a perceived benefit and if there is security.

 By conducting identity verification in a secure and transparent way, companies can reassure legitimate customers.
 Integrating identity verification that is intuitive and may have benefits, such as text extraction from an ID document scan to save time from manual inputs, also gives users better onboarding experiences.
-Using bank-grade KYC helps companies to reliably identify users at onboarding, which can be referenced in the future, such as through biometric authentication for logins or high-risk tasks such as changing contact details.
+Using bank-grade KYC for NFT platforms helps them reliably identify users at onboarding, which can be referenced in the future, such as through biometric authentication for logins or high-risk tasks such as changing contact details.

 Build KYC into a wider security strategy as a competitive advantage

 Lack of regulation should not mean a lack of standards.
 As demonstrated in the Nifty Gateway hack, transactions could be negotiated over Discord or Twitter, and 2FA is not even enabled by default.
 While some companies opt to do the minimum required in pursuit of immediate growth, more mature companies invest in security from day one.
 Being able to verify users is an essential part of business security.